 As a rule of thumb, ask your book designer and/or editor if you aren’t sure.
 Check with them beforehand to see if they have any of their own do’s and don’ts for preparing your manuscript.

-When you are ready to discuss the next steps for your book, schedule a time to chat with Michele or send an email.
+When you are ready to discuss the next steps for your book, send an email.
 1106 Design provides cover design, book design, layout and editing services for indie authors, in addition to author marketing coaching and author website design.